Food We Love: Grilling advice for your Labor Day weekend cookout

-Earlier this month, over 100 of our city’s finest chefs along with 2000 foodies celebrated at the Green City Market’s 18th Annual Chef BBQ fundraiser.
+Earlier this summer, over 100 of our city’s finest chefs along with 2000 foodies celebrated at the Green City Market’s 18th Annual Chef BBQ fundraiser.

 Add to the scene that dozens of charcoal grills were fired up throughout the evening, with a plethora of good drink purveyors that poured beer, wine and cocktails, topped off with the beautiful weather- all resulted in a successful night to one of summer’s most anticipated, mouthwatering events.

 Chefs prepared a tasting menu utilizing seasonable, sustainable and heirloom produce and products featured at the market.
 It’s an opportunity for chefs and the Green City Market farmers to collaborate and showcase the best that the Midwest has to offer.
 An added bonus, is the accessibility attendees have to their favorite celebrity chef – for example, Rick Bayless and past Top Chef winner Joe Flamm.